 This policy is for Melbourne campus undergraduate students only.
 Florida Tech Online undergraduate students should contact OLemail@example.com for the complete policy for online students.

-Melbourne campus students who request to study at another institution for a summer term will be directed to take the course(s) online if the course is offered through Florida Tech University Online during Summer-1 or Summer-2 terms.
-These students pay Florida Tech University Online rates (no other discounts apply).
-This policy does not apply to graduate students.
-International students need to contact ISSS and their sponsors for special exceptions to the policy.
+Melbourne campus students who request to study at another institution for a summer term will be directed to take the course online if the course is offered through Florida Tech Online during Summer-1 or Summer-2 terms (students pay Florida Tech Online rates and no other discounts apply).
+International students on the Melbourne campus should contact ISSS and their sponsors for special exceptions to the policy.

-A request for exception to this policy must be submitted with written justification from the student and written endorsement by the faculty advisor, department head and associate dean.
+A request for an exception to this policy must be submitted with written justification from the student and written endorsement by the faculty advisor, department head and associate dean.